Rogger/arduino-nrf8001/README.md

 tested.

 ## UART
 This fork adds an example UART application for the nRF8001 CX/DX chip versions.
 The CX version is older compared to the DX.
 The DX is backwards compatible with the CX.
-I tested this example with the nrf80001 CX module from Olimex.
-Use the nrfURT app from Nordic's website with your iOS/Android device for tests.
+I tested this example with the nrf8001 CX module from Olimex.
+Use the nRF-URT app from Nordic's website with your iOS/Android device for tests.

 ## Installation